Fahad-1515/Uber-Datasets-Analytics/README.md

 ● Which specific reasons are most commonly cited for cancellations?

-● Is there a correlation between the estimated fare and cancellation rate?

 ## Future Scope

 ● Use the dataset to analyze the impact of policy changes, such as introducing a cancellation fee